 They drain your energy, and sap your desire to work out.
 In my opinion there is nothing worse that dealing with physical pain--especially if you desire to be active.

-Pain has got to be the #1 killer of fitness and strength progress.
+Pain is the #1 killer of fitness and strength progress.

 Unfortunately there just isn't a lot of quality information out there to help.
 A great therapist is hard to find--and expensive.
 Many people who experience pain end up giving up.